0x664b44c3/PawCOM/README.md

 You may have a look at the fnordcom project that has compiled a number of schematics and information around older clearcom intercom systems: https://github.com/pc-coholic/fnordcom

+## Versions and known issues

+Version 1.0 has two bugs; one being in the feedback path of IC2C, the second being the mic compressor/limiter detector which should be connected to the output of the attenuator switch but before the transmit switch.
+It's currently connected to the output of the mic amplifier.